pmwatt/muict-revif/README.md

 # REVIF - Art Commission Site
 ## Introduction
 This project is a part of **ITCS212 Introduction to Web Programming** course at MUICT.
-See the project repository on [GitHub](https://github.com/pmwatt/muict-webprog.git) and live preview on [GitHub Pages](https://pmwatt.github.io/muict-revif/).
+See the project repository on [GitHub](https://github.com/pmwatt/muict-webprog.git).

-This project was inspired from sites such as [Fiverr](https://www.fiverr.com/) and [Deviant](https://www.deviantart.com/).
+This project was inspired from sites such as [Fiverr](https://www.fiverr.com/) and [DeviantArt](https://www.deviantart.com/).

 ## Group Members
 6488035	Teerut	Krachangpoj<br>